esp32beans/BLE_HID_Client/README.md

 ## Examples

-The code has been moved to the examples directory.
-Both work with ESP32-NimBLE-Mouse and the trackball mouse.
+The sketch code has been moved to the examples directory.

+### BLE_HID_Joystick

+Arduino library for a BLE Gamepad/Joystick.
+The BLE HID code is moved into BLE_Client_Joystick.cpp/.h.
+The example sketch is now very short with callback functions for stick movement and button presses.

 ### BLE_HID_Client